DanOvando/FoodProvision2019-reply/README.md

 # Reproducing Results

+This is a forked version of the repository used to produce Cabral *et al.* 2020 "A global network of marine protected areas for food".
+The repository has been modified to produce the results presented in Ovando *et al.* In Review "Models of Marine Protected Areas Must Explicitly Address Spatial Dynamics".
+The original repository for Cabral *et al.* 2020 can be found [here](https://github.com/rencabral/FoodProvision2019), please see documentation there for details on use of their materials.

 All materials needed to reproduce our results and manuscript are contained in this repository.
 In order to reproduce

 1. Fork the repository and clone to your machine